 - Mix Vitamin C with hot water,

-- Apply the mixture on your hair, but ensure your hair it wet while applying the mixture.
+- Apply the mixture to your hair, but ensure your hair is wet while applying the mixture.

-- You can wash your hair using a shampoo and conditioner them after removing the Vitamin C mixture.
+- You can wash your hair using shampoo and conditioner after removing the Vitamin C mixture.

-Above mentioned process can be repeated for 3-4 days to make semi permanent hair color to loose its grip on hair so that it washes away naturally.
+The above-mentioned process can be repeated for 3-4 days to make semi-permanent hair color lose its grip on hair so that it washes away naturally.